5 years ago marketers like you were probably still trying to make sense out of social media.

 Back in July 2014, Facebook said that it was testing ‘Buy Now’ call to action buttons to facilitate a direct purchase between the user and your business without leaving Facebook.

-They would appear in the newsfeed on both desktop and mobile views and you could either post on your page or even advertise to drive sales.
+They would appear in the newsfeed on both desktop and mobile device views and you could either post on your page or even advertise to drive sales.

 The test was limited to a few small and medium sized businesses in the US.